Justin Wong: PDP.com's Mortal Kombat Nationals

 Wong stormed through the tournament without losing a set up until the grand finals where he won the tournament and the $10,000 1st prize using Kung Lao, playing against Floe's Ermac in the finals.

 2015

 In 2015, it was announced that Wong would be participating in the Red Bull Kumite 2016 Street Fighter V invitational tournament.

 2024

 Following the release of Marvel vs. Capcom Fighting Collection: Arcade Classics, several players claimed to be quitting and wanting refunds after facing Wong online in Marvel vs. Capcom 2.
 Wong reacted to Dexertos article about him.

 Personal life

-Justin's engagement to Jacqueline was announced on July 28, 2018, and they have a daughter.
-Justin Wong attended Murry Bergtraum High School for Business Careers and was often seen at the world-famous Chinatown Fair in Chinatown, Manhattan, where he would be seen playing Marvel vs. Capcom 2 and sometimes Dance Dance Revolution.
+Wong attended Murry Bergtraum High School for Business Careers and was often seen at the Chinatown Fair in Chinatown, Manhattan, where he would be seen playing Marvel vs. Capcom 2 and sometimes Dance Dance Revolution.

+Wong's engagement to Jacqueline was announced on July 28, 2018, and they have a daughter.

 As of 2022, he lives in Vancouver, British Columbia.